-Russ is a wildlife photographer with a passion for photographing birds in flight, dividing his time between Big Bear and Orange County.
+Russ is a wildlife photographer with a passion for photographing birds in flight.
 It all started in 1990 when Russ and his family moved to a home near the edge of the Upper Newport Bay Ecological Reserve in southern California, where Russ became a volunteer naturalist at the reserve.
 From walking, biking and kayaking the "Back Bay", as locals call it, his exposure to the multitude of birds during the seasons was too much just to watch.
 Many attempts were made to photograph these birds in flight with older equipment, but they were never quite in focus or action-stopped.
 It was the beauty of seeing these birds in flight, with all the feathers displayed, that led Russ to buy the best equipment possible to improve his flight photography.
 A Canon EF 300mm f2.8L lens was, and remains, his basic lens for flight photography, along with Canon's camera bodies with high-speed motor drives.

 His education includes a bachelor's degree and a master's degree in aeronautical engineering, so his fascination with flight started at an early age.
 In the gallery for Birds of Prey, there's a comparison of flight for a White-tailed Kite and a "Northern Gas Hawk" (airplane) to compare God's and man's design.
 We hope you enjoy it.